Staffing overview policy

 Definitions

-Code of conduct: This policy provides guidance on expected standards of behaviour for staff working in Early Learning Victoria services and defines how they are expected to behave towards each other, towards children in their care and towards others in the service’s community.
+Code of conduct: This policy sets out expected standards of behaviour for staff working in Early Learning Victoria services.
+It defines how they are expected to behave towards each other, towards children in their care and towards others in the service’s community.

 Professional standards: Professional standards guide practice, interactions and relationships.
-The standards inform educators and staff of their responsibilities in relation to one another and to the children and their families.
+They set out the responsibilities of educators and staff in relation to one another, and to the children and their families.

 Regulatory Authority: The Regulatory Authority is established by the National Law.
 It regulates providers of early childhood education and care services to ensure they protect children’s safety, health and wellbeing and comply with the Child Safe Standards.
-The department is the Regulatory Authority for early childhood services in Victoria under a range of regulatory schemes.
+The Victorian Early Childhood Regulatory Authority (VECRA) is Victoria’s independent early childhood regulator under a range of regulatory schemes.
+This is outlined on its website(opens in a new window).

 Updated